Curious about Holy Hills Hermitage?

 What about opportunities for a guided experience?

-At the time of booking, retreatants can request to visit with the resident Hermitage Director.
+At the time of booking, retreatants can request conversations with the resident Hermitage Director.
 Such hourlong meetings take place in the Failte and are scheduled by the retreatant and Director.
 There is no set fee for guided retreats.
 Retreatants determine how much to compensate the Director.

 How long can I stay and what about arrival and departure times?